 Professor Kan teaches graduate courses on Semiconductor Memories and RFID, and undergraduate courses on Introduction to Microelectronics, Quantum Mechanics, Silicon Devices, Digital Circuit Design, RF Systems, Robust Programming, and Nanofabrication.

-Prof. Kan serves as the ECE Director of Graduate Studies from 2010 to 2013.
+Prof. Kan served as the ECE Director of Graduate Studies from 2010 to 2013.

 Selected Awards and Honors